codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

     Self { args }
 }
 ```
-We are splitting the arguments by comma and then filtering out the emty tokens (since they have no information).
-Splitin will separate the values using the equal to sign, and return 2 substrings from the given token.
-The first value is the paramter name and the second value is the value of the paramteter.
-These key value pairs are inserted in the hashmaps and returned by the function.
+We are splitting the arguments by commas and then filtering out the empty tokens (since they have no information). splitn will separate the values using the equal to sign and return 2 substrings from the given token.
+The first value is the parameter name, and the second value is the value of the parameter.
+These key-value pairs are inserted into the hashmaps and returned by the function.

 ```rs
 pub(super) fn value_of<T: FromStr>(